ericmittelhammer/ericmittelhammer.github.com/_posts/2015-02-11-whats-the-deal-with-amazon-kinesis.md

 Notes:

 * InitialPositionInStream is just an enumeration that the library provides.
 The setting on the configuraion is used to tell the KCL which kind of Shard Iterator to get - but only the first time this Application is ever run.
-Subsecuent launches will use the DynamoDB table to see the last record processed and start from there.
+Subsequent launches will use the DynamoDB table to see the last record processed and start from there.
 * for brevity, I left out the declaration of the CounterRecordProcessorFactory.
 You'll just have to trust me that it creates an instance of CounterRecordProcessor

 Let's run through all of this and see how it would work: